gabber235/TypeWriter/README.md

 ### Sponsors

-Thanks to the following sponsors for supporting this project:
+Thanks to the following sponsors for supporting this project Without their support, this project would not be possible.
+If you are using Typewriter for your server, and are making money from it, please consider [sponsoring](https://github.com/sponsors/gabber235) the project.

 <!-- sponsors --><a href="https://github.com/PixellPioneer"><img src="https://github.com/PixellPioneer.png" width="60px" alt="PixelPioneer" /></a><!-- sponsors -->

 ### Examples